Look at this as less of a checklist and more as a guide to the kind of information that should be included:

 2. Industry & Market overview/trends

 This section is to demonstrate your team’s knowledge of the operating environment your client’s brand is competing in.
-While some discussion of the broader consumer home paper goods mega category is warranted here (especially substitutes/complements to paper towels), you should spend much more energy on the dynamics of the paper towel category specifically.
-Is household penetration increasing or decreasing for paper towels?
-What effect did the pandemic have on the category?
-Who are the major retailers of paper towels?
+While some discussion of the broader consumer category is warranted here (especially substitutes/complements to your product or service), you should spend much more energy on the dynamics of the specific category (e.g., heart-healthy cereal vs high-protein cereal).
+Is household penetration increasing or decreasing?
+What effect have recent economic changes had on the category?
+Who are the major retailers of your product or service?
 What macro issues do players in the category contend with?
 What is the future outlook for the category?

 3. Competitive analysis, including rival and partner brands